Kherua Mosque: Architecture

 The architectural complex measures externally 17.50 by 7.54 m with 2.01 m thick surrounding wall and features three hemispherical domes, each with a diameter of 3.71 meters, adorning the roof.
 The mosque plan, three-bayed perhaps five-bayed, popular in the Dehli Sultanate becomes typical of mosque architecture in Bengal during Mughal rule and later.
 The cornice exhibits a distinctive bow-like curvature, complemented by a series of arched panels arranged beneath it.
 The facade is embellished with carved floral and foliate motifs etched into the bricks.
 The structure has minarets, domes, and elaborate brickwork.
 In front of the mosque lies a rectangular courtyard covered in verdant grass, bordered by rows of palm, coconut, mango, and kadam trees, alongside seasonal flowering plants on one side.
 The entire precinct, spanning approximately 59 decimals, is enclosed by a brick wall topped with iron railings.
 Access to the courtyard is generally restricted only allowing worshippers during prayer times.

 The mosque has two inscriptions on the east facade, both in Persian, are written on the back of sculptured stelae.
-It has a capacity of holding one hundred worshippers.
+It has a capacity of holding one hundred worshipers.